Uploaded image for project: 'JDK'

 }

-In case multiple recordings are running at the same time, either started remotely or locally, the union of all the filters will be applied.
+If multiple recordings run at the same time, whether started remotely or locally, JFR applies the union of all filters.

 Alternatives

-• We considered recording method parameters and instance variables but rejected this approach because it turns JFR into an attack vector for extracting sensitive information, either programmatically in an unvetted third-party library or through a maliciously crafted .jfc file.
+• JFR could record method arguments and non-static fields when timing or tracing.
+That would, however, enable it to be used as an attack vector for exfiltrating sensitive information, either programmatically by an unvetted third-party library or through a maliciously crafted configuration file.

 Risks and Assumptions